UPDATED 20 May 2021

 Requirements to Play

-- 23 players, two unwanted nations from the draft will be converted into FP and DS nations and have their capitals hidden somewhere so that the game code does not prematurely end the game due to the All Neutral format.
+- At least 20 players, unpicked nations from the draft will be converted into FP and DS nations and have their capitals hidden somewhere so that the game code does not prematurely end the game due to the All Neutral format.

 - All players must commit to playing (and paying for) at least 10 turns.
 They will be given a free turn.
 This will reduce any unfair advantages for nations adjacent to inactive nations.
 This cost will be deducted at the beginning of the game.